BlueCo

-BlueCo is a consortium led by Todd Boehly, Clearlake Capital, Mark Walter, and Hansjörg Wyss.
-The group was formed as the investment vehicle for the takeover of Premier League football club Chelsea F.C. in 2022.
+BlueCo is a consortium led by Clearlake Capital and Hansjörg Wyss.
+The group was formed as the investment vehicle for the takeover of Premier League football club Chelsea in 2022, later becoming a multi-club ownership group.
 Its name is derived from the home colour of Chelsea, its flagship football club, and it acts as the club's parent company.

+Ownership

+Although the consortium is publicly fronted by Todd Boehly, Clearlake Capital is the majority shareholder in BlueCo.
+Clearlake's co-founders, Behdad Eghbali and José E. Feliciano, represent the firm's controlling interest in the consortium, while Boehly and other investors, including Mark Walter and Hansjörg Wyss, retain minority stakes.

+On 16 September 2026, Chelsea announced that Clearlake Capital acquired the ownership interest of Todd Boehly.
+Hansjörg Wyss remained an important stakeholder and partner in the ownership group.
+As part of the transition, Clearlake also acquired Mark Walter’s ownership interest and therefore acquired full control of the Club.
+Todd Bohely stepped down as Chairman after his four-year tenure.

 History

 Founded in 2022, BlueCo is a consortium that purchased Chelsea in 2022.
 It is led by Todd Boehly, chairman and CEO of Eldridge Industries, and Clearlake Capital, and it also included Hansjörg Wyss, founder of the Wyss Foundation, and Mark Walter, co-founder and CEO of Guggenheim Partners.
 Walter and Boehly are owners of the Los Angeles Dodgers and the Los Angeles Sparks.
-BlueCo acquired Ligue 1 football club RC Strasbourg Alsace a year later to start multi-club ownership.
+BlueCo acquired Ligue 1 football club Strasbourg a year later to start a multi-club ownership.

 Owned clubs

+BlueCo owns football clubs in England and France: